SaimonL/render-text-helper/README.md

 ### to yes no

-This function converts a boolean to yes or no.
+This function returns a string from a boolean to yes or no.

 ```ruby
 true.to_yes_no